 2. Supplement Wisely

-When is the last time you checked on your micronutrient status?
+When was the last time you checked on your micronutrient status?
 According to the World Health Organization, more than two billion people suffer from micronutrient deficiencies worldwide.
 Some of the most common deficiencies in America include Vitamin A, D, C, E, calcium and magnesium.

-Here are the vitamins and minerals that will best support your immune system.
+The following are the vitamins and minerals that will best support your immune system.

 Vitamin C has garnered praise as an immune-boosting champion, with people doing everything they can to increase their intakes by chugging Emergen-C or buying every promising supplement they find in Whole Foods.
 Although there is no evidence to support the claim that vitamin C can “boost” our immunity in the short-term, it plays a critical role in strengthening the immune system long-term.